 Tabassum S. Zalotrawala has been a member of our Board of Directors since May 2021.
-Ms. Zalotrawala is the Chief Development Officer for Chipotle Mexican Grill, a position she has held since 2018.
-In this capacity, she oversees global real estate, construction, design and contract administration functions to support the financial and brand performance of Chipotle restaurants worldwide.
-In her role at Chipotle, she has led the global execution of digital revenue generating initiatives, including the Chipotlane, which was named one of 'The Most Innovative Architecture Projects of 2020' by Fast Company.
+Effective April 2023, Ms. Zalotrawala will serve as the Senior Vice President and U.S. Chief Development Officer for McDonald's USA, LLC.
+Ms. Zalotrawala previously served as Chief Development Officer of Chipotle Mexican Grill from 2018 to March 2023.
+While at Chipotle, Ms. Zalotrawala oversaw global real estate, construction, design and contract administration functions to support the financial and brand performance of Chipotle restaurants worldwide and led the global execution of digital revenue generating initiatives, including the Chipotlane, which was named one of 'The Most Innovative Architecture Projects of 2020' by Fast Company.
 Prior to joining Chipotle, Ms. Zalotrawala spent over seven years at Panda Restaurant Group as Chief Development Officer and Vice President of Development overseeing real estate, architecture and design, facilities, strategic sourcing and construction of Panda Restaurant Group concepts worldwide.
-Prior to joining Panda Restaurant Group, Ms. Zalotrawala spent over 10 years with Arby's Restaurant Group, Wendy's Arby's Group and Triarc Companies in various leadership positions in development.
+Prior to joining Panda Restaurant Group, Ms. Zalotrawala spent over 10 years with Arby's Restaurant Group, Wendy's/Arby's Group and Triarc Companies in various leadership positions in development.
 Ms. Zalotrawala started her career in luxury hospitality, designing high profile palaces & mosques in Muscat, Sultanate of Oman.

 Ms. Zalotrawala has experience in brand development, expansion of restaurant concepts, and implementation of branding strategy and strategic growth.
 She holds a Bachelor of Fine Arts degree in interior design from the School of Planning & Architecture, American Intercontinental University and is a LEED Accredited Professional.
 In 2018, Ms. Zalotrawala completed the Harvard Business School Advanced Management Program, an intensive program that creates transformational leaders capable of tackling an organization's toughest challenges.
 Ms. Zalotrawala was honored with the Exceptional Women Awardee award in 2020.
 She serves as a member of the Board of Trustees of the International Council of Shopping Centers (ICSC) and is involved in non-profit work as a board member of GLEAM Network.
 GLEAM is a Global Leadership Enhancement and Mentorship Network serving underrepresented and underserved professionals in the food service industry.
-Ms. Zalotrawala is also an active member with The National Association of Corporate Directors (NACD).
+Ms. Zalotrawala is also an active member with The National Association of Corporate Directors (NACD) and is a certified board leadership fellow.